 This well-reviewed half-day tour departs from San Francisco and combines Muir Woods with Sausalito.
 It allows you more time at the monument than most other tours.
 You can pick from a morning or afternoon departure from SF.

-This highly-rated tour is just to Muir Woods National Monument.
+This highly-rated tour is just to Muir Woods National Monument with a drive through Sausolito.
 It departs from San Francisco in the morning and the total tour time is 3.5 hours.
 This tour is a good option if your time in SF is limited.

 Other popular options include this full-day tour, which combines Muir Woods with wine country and a gourmet lunch, or this full-day tour, which combines a visit to Muir Woods National Monument with a tour of Alcatraz Island and a visit to Sausalito.